aws/aws-encryption-sdk-cli/README.rst

 .. warning::

-   If encryption context requirements are not satisfied by the ciphertext message, the message will not be decrypted.
-One side effect of this is that if you chose to write the plaintext output to a file and that file already exists, it will be deleted when we stop the decryption.
+   If encryption context requirements are not satisfied by the encrypted message, the ``aws-encryption-cli`` will not decrypt the message.
+One side effect of this features is that if you chose to write the plaintext output to a file that already exists, the command will be deleted when we stop the decryption.

+   If the encrypted message does not satisfy the encryption context requirements, the ``aws-encryption-cli`` will not decrypt the message.
+One side effect of this process is that if the output location is an existing file, the file is deleted.

 Output Metadata
 ---------------
-In addition to the actual output of the operation, there is metadata about the operation that can be useful.
-This metadata includes some information about the operation as well as the complete header data from the ciphertext message.
+In addition to the primary output of the operation, the commands generate useful metadata about the encrypt and decrypt operation.
+This metadata includes information about the operation as well as the complete header data from the encrypted message.

-The metadata for each operation is written to the specified file as a single line containing formatted JSON, so if a single command performs multiple file operations, a separate line will be written for each operation.
+The ``aws-encryption-cli`` writes the metadata for each operation is written to the specified file as a single line containing formatted JSON.
+When a command performs multiple file operations, the ``aws-encryption-cli`` writes a separate line for each operation.

 There are three operating modes:

-* ``--metadata-output FILE`` : Writes the metadata output to ``FILE`` (can be ``-`` for stdout as long as main output is not stdout).
-Default behavior is to append the metadata entry to the end of ``FILE``.
+* ``--metadata-output FILE`` : Writes the metadata output to ``FILE`` (can be ``-`` for stdout as long as primary output is not stdout).
+By default, the ``aws-encryption-cli`` appends the metadata entry to the end of ``FILE``.
-* ``--overwrite-metadata`` : Force overwriting the contents of ``FILE`` with the new metadata.
+* ``--overwrite-metadata`` : Force the ``aws-encryption-cli`` to overwrite the contents of ``FILE`` with the new metadata.
-* ``-S/--suppress-metadata`` : Output metadata is suppressed.
+* ``-S/--suppress-metadata`` : Suppresses the metadata.

 Metadata Contents
 `````````````````
 The metadata JSON contains the following fields:

 * ``"mode"`` : ``"encrypt"``/``"decrypt"``
-* ``"input"`` : Full path to input file (or ``"<stdin>"`` if stdin)
+* ``"input"`` : Full path to the input file (or ``"<stdin>"`` if stdin)
-* ``"output"`` : Full path to output file (or ``"<stdout>"`` if stdout)
+* ``"output"`` : Full path to the output file (or ``"<stdout>"`` if stdout)
 * ``"header"`` : JSON representation of `message header data`_
 * ``"header_auth"`` : JSON representation of `message header authentication data`_ (only on decrypt)

 Skipped Files
 ~~~~~~~~~~~~~
-If encryption context checks fail when attempting to decrypt a file, the metadata contains additional fields:
+If encryption context checks fail when the ``aws-encryption-cli`` is decrypting a file, the metadata contains the following additional fields:

 * ``skipped`` : ``true``
 * ``reason`` : ``"Missing encryption context key or value"``